INGEOTEC/NLP-Course/topics/06TextCategorization.md

     hy[val] = [posterior(D[x][0]).argmax() for x in val]
 ```

+Once the classes in $$\mathcal D$$ has been predicted, one can compute the accuracy of the classifier with the following code.
+It can be observed that the accuracy is lower than the one obtained when it was measured on the same data used to estimate the parameters.

 ```python
 y = np.array([uniq_labels[y] for _, y in D])
 (y == hy).mean()
 0.615
 ```

+The confidence interval of the accuracy is computed as follows.

 ```python
 p = (hy == y).mean()